domenicjdonato/blog-site/content/post/quadratic_approximation/index.md

 ## Problem setup

-The setup is simple, we want to use a Gaussian to describe the distribution of !Kung adult heights.
+We want to use a Gaussian to describe the distribution of !Kung adult heights.
 The data provided by Richard is partial census data from where they live, which is near the Kalahari Desert in the southern part of Africa.

 ### Data